Dagmawi-Beyene/To-Do-List/README.md

-# TodoList with React and TypeScript
+# TodoList with React and TypeScript for Server Programming course
 A simple TodoList with React and Typescript

 Check it out [Live](http://www.to-do-list-salesframe.surge.sh)